Hello OM's and YL's,

 Mobile & Portable:

-for 2m SSB i use a 10 elements Koni Yagi (easy to pack in the car in 3 pieces) or 8 elements Jaybeam Yagi (a older one, but still works fine)
+for 2m SSB portable: 8 elements Jaybeam Yagi (an older one, but still works fine)

 HF: ca. 8.5m Multiband 20-10m Vertical (Design DL5BB) with matchbox

-For holidays we have a Knaus Südwind 550 TKM Caravan - i really love it and enjoying every day with it making vacations on the baltic or mediteranian sea - we visited some countries during the last 12 years - SM, OZ, SP, OE, HB9, F, I, 9A - but sadly nothing far away because traveling is expensive ;-)
+For holidays we have a Dethleffs 560 SK Rally Edition (2009) Caravan - i really love it and enjoying every day with it making vacations on the baltic or mediteranian sea - we visited some countries during the last 12 years - SM, OZ, SP, OE, HB9, F, I, 9A - but sadly nothing far away because traveling is expensive ;-)